-The types of behavior which I have touched on in the above passage of text can make individuals very fearful of crime and disorder, this is a very bad effect to have while living in a community.
-It is perceived across society that crime is something we should always fear, personally I wish this is not the case as it could help conquer crime to a higher degree.
-In most cases of individuals the fear crime is much greater than probability of them actually being a victim of crime.
-Over the past few years people fear of crime has slightly decreased by a higher presence of community support officers, but one thing that concerns me is the lack of powers they have.
-I believe the community support officers should be able arrest offenders or suspected offenders.
+The types of behaviour which I have touched on in the above passage of text can make individuals very fearful of crime and disorder, this is a very bad effect to have while living in a community.
+It is perceived across society that crime is something we should always fear, personally I wish this was not the case as it could help conquer crime to a higher degree.
+In the majority of individuals cases, the fear crime is much greater than the probability of them actually becoming a victim.
+It can be argued that over the past few years people’s fear of crime has slightly decreased due to the higher presence of community support officers, though one thing that concerns me, is the lack of powers they have.

 The media has a much greater effect about crime on us individuals because they often glorify or over exaggerate some crime stories and this can effect us as a community and make use extremely fearful of any crime.
 In essence the media need to have newsworthy stories for us to read and so will select the most shocking stories to report on, this kind of brain washes us to think that certain age groups are all the same in character.
 It also gives the public the impression that such crimes are much more common than they actually are.